 There, the POWs worked at constructing a northeast to the southwest runway and building revetments at Nielson Field.
 The runway was built through rice paddies which made the work harder since they still had water in them.
 There were tents for sun and rain protection, but as time went on these became dilapidated.
 There was plenty of drinking water and the latrines were straddle trenches fenced in on three sides.

 The workday for the POWs was from 8:00 A.M. until Noon and 1:00 P.M. until 5:00 P.M.
-The noon lunch was later reduced to two 15 minute breaks; One in the morning and one in the afternoon.
-Later, the number of breaks was increased to three 15 minute breaks in the morning and afternoon.
+The noon lunch was later reduced to two 15-minute breaks; One in the morning and one in the afternoon.
+Later, the number of breaks was increased to three 15-minute breaks in the morning and afternoon.
 When they arrived at the airfield they were divided into two groups which alternated between working for an hour while the other and resting for an hour.
-The work was hard and required the POWs to remove dirt and rock – with picks and shovels – from one area and dumping it onto the runways.
+The work was hard and required the POWs to remove dirt and rock – with picks and shovels – from one area and dump it onto the runways.
 Wheelbarrows were used at first, which turned out to be ineffective and resulted in many POWs being physically unable to work.
 Small mining cars were brought in that the POWs filled with dirt and rock before they were pushed by five men down a track that was from 200 feet to 500 feet long.
 When they reached the area where the material was wanted as a base for the runway, they emptied the car.
-The number of men on each car was later reduced to three men.
+The number of men working on each car was later reduced to three men.
 The POWs were forced by guards, standing along the tracks, to push the cars at a fast pace.
-It was not uncommon for the guards to make push the cars as they ran.
+It was not uncommon for the guards to push the cars as they ran.
 The POWs received one day off a week.

 In May 1943 – some sources state March – the Japanese instituted the “speedup program” to get the work done quicker.
 The POWs weren’t sure if this was done because the construction was behind schedule or if the airfield was needed because of the military situation.
 The POWs looked forward to the rainy season when they believed work would be temporarily suspended.
 Instead, they were made to work in the rain in conditions that were worse than before the rains.
 On most days, the heaviest downpours did not stop work, but it is known that there were occasional times when the Japanese halted work for half the day.
-When the POWs returned to their barracks, they had no dry clothes to change into, so they went to bed in wet clothes resulting over half the POWs becoming sick.
+When the POWs returned to their barracks, they had no dry clothes to change into, so they went to bed in wet clothes resulting in over half the POWs becoming sick.

 The POWs would fall in for work and those men who believed they were too sick would fall out and form a separate line.
 It was a Japanese soldier who decided who was sick enough to remain in quarters and who should go to work.
 Often, the POWs were severely beaten by the guard.
-The Japanese later allowed the POW doctor to select who would remain in camp, but they often sent men to work who he had felt were too sick to work.
+The Japanese later allowed the POW doctor to select who would remain in camp, but they often sent men to work who the doctor felt were too sick to work.

 On June 3, 1943, the War Department released a list of names of men known to be Japanese Prisoners of War.
 George’s name was on the list.
 His family had learned he was a POW weeks earlier.